coalesceio/External-Data-Package/README.md

 #### CopyInto Deployment Parameters

-The CopyInto-Snowpipe includes an environment parameter that allows you to specify if you want to perform a full load or a reload based on the load type when you are performing a Copy-Into operation.
+The CopyInto node typeincludes an environment parameter that allows you to specify if you want to perform a full load or a reload based on the load type when you are performing a Copy-Into operation.

 The parameter name is `loadType` and the default value is ``.